-Catholics are a tiny minority in Pakistan, making up just a little over 1% of a total population which is 96% Muslim.
-But even as a minority facing difficult conditions, abuse and discrimination, they strive to live out their faith.
+Catholics are a small minority in Pakistan, making up slightly more than one percent of a population that is 96 percent Muslim.
+But even as a minority group facing abuse and discrimination, they practice and celebrate their faith.

-Despite all their efforts and hard work, they have so far only managed to build part of the church.
-Holy Mass is still being celebrated in the open air, between the partly built walls, where there is no shelter from the scorching sun or torrential rain, or indeed the biting cold that can still be felt in winter, even in Pakistan.
+But despite their efforts, they have managed to build only part of the church.
+Mass is celebrated between unfinished walls, in the open air; there is no shelter from the scorching sun, torrential rain, or biting cold that even Pakistan knows.

-The parish priest, Father Waseem Walter, has written to ACN for help so that they can finally complete their church.
-He writes, “It is urgently necessary to build this church.”
-We have promised him our help, and his people were overjoyed to learn that we are willing to support them.
-Now we need your help to raise the $12,400 we have already promised them…
+The parish priest, Father Waseem Walter, has asked ACN for help so that they can finally complete their church.
+He and his people were overjoyed with our promise of $12,400.

 Aid to the Church in Need commits to invest your funds where they will have the greatest impact for the Church that we serve.
 Funds donated to Aid to the Church in Need’s projects will be used towards the greatest need in our programs to help keep the Faith alive.